-Multibeam bathymetry was collected on cruise NBP1502A aboard the RVIB Nathaniel B. Palmer using a Kongsberg EM-122 system in dual swath mode with a 1°x1° array and 12 kHz frequency, surveying with approximately 30-60% swath Formatted: Font: Not Italic overlap and with regular sound velocity control.
-At this frequency, the system vertical resolution is on the order of centimeters and, in 600 m water depths typical of our study area, horizontal resolution is ~6 m (following Jakobsson et al., 2016).
-The NBP1502A data were cleaned and gridded at 20 m cell size, and combined with re-processed legacy multibeam data from the LDEO-Columbia University Marine Geoscience Data System archive at www.marine-geo.org at a grid-cell size of 20-40 m, depending on the resolution of the original component datasets.
+Multibeam bathymetry was collected on cruise NBP1502A aboard the RV Nathaniel B. Palmer using a Kongsberg EM 122 system in dual-swath mode with a $1^{\circ} \times 1^{\circ}$ array and 12 kHz frequency, surveying with approximately 30 %-60 % swath overlap and with regular sound velocity control.
+At this frequency, the system vertical resolution is on the order of centimetres and, in 600 m water depths typical of our study area, horizontal resolution is ~ 6 m (following Jakobsson et al., 2016).
+The NBP1502A data were cleaned and gridded at 20 m cell size and combined with re-processed legacy multibeam data from the Lamont-Doherty Earth Observatory, Columbia University Marine Geoscience Data System archive at www.marine-geo.org (last access: 9 August 2018) at a grid cell size of 20-40 m, depending on the resolution of the original component datasets.
 Sub-bottom acoustic data were collected with a Knudsen chirp 3260 system during cruise NBP1502A using a frequency of 3.5 kHz and a 0.25 ms pulse length.
-Two-way-travel time was converted to depth using a sound velocity of 1,500 m s-1 and to sediment thickness using velocities of 1,500-1,750 m s-1.
+Two-way-travel time was converted to depth using a sound velocity of $1500 \,\mathrm{m \, s^{-1}}$ and to sediment thickness using velocities of $1500-1750 \,\mathrm{m \, s^{-1}}$.